Magyartanulas/magyartanulas.github.io/extrastuff.md

 Here is some stuff that may go into the website later

+## Consonant Assimilation

+In Hungarian, there are certain consonants that, when used as part of an attachment to another word, will change, or assimilate, to the adjacent consonant.
+This is simply to make the language more natural-sounding and easier to say.

+Let's take, for example, the [instrumental] noun case `-val` or `-vel`, meaning "with."
+This is attached to the end of a noun.

+>For more information on noun cases and their uses, see [] []

+Yet to learn:

 ## This/That

 In English, we use the pronoun/definite article "this" when we are talking about something near to us, in either space or time, and "that" when it is further away.
 Hungarian uses `ez` and `az` similarly.
 Take note that the one used in each specific situation can vary slightly from English; familiarity will come with practice.